by Matt Slick

-Now please understand that anyone can say the words "I am," and it does not mean that he is claiming to be God.
+Now please understand that anyone can say the words "I am," and it does not mean that He is claiming to be God.
 Someone could say, "I am over here."
 That is not claiming the divine name.
 Likewise, someone could say, "I am hungry," or "I am sick."
-Neither example is claiming divinity because the use of the term "I am" in context clearly shows us that is not what is occurring.
-But, in John 8:58 when Jesus said "before Abraham was born, I am," the Jews knew exactly what he was saying.
-Notice that he says before Abraham was born (using the past tense), and then he switches to the present tense when he says "I am."
-Jesus switches tenses of the verbs on purpose, so that when he does so in the context of referencing Abraham, Jesus is clearly drawing the Jews' attention to the Old Testament Scriptures and then using a present tense form of the verb "to be" by saying "I AM."
-Someone who says "I am hungry" is not drawing attention to the Old Testament Scriptures for context.
+Neither example is claiming divinity because the use of the term, "I am," in context clearly shows us that is not what is occurring.
+But, in John 8:58 when Jesus said "before Abraham was born, I am," the Jews knew exactly what He was saying.
+Notice that He says that before Abraham was born (using the past tense), and then He switches to the present tense when He says, "I am."
+Jesus switches tenses of the verbs on purpose so that when He does so in the context of referencing Abraham that Jesus is clearly drawing the Jews' attention to the Old Testament Scriptures and then using a present-tense form of the verb "to be" by saying "I AM."
+Someone who says, "I am hungry," is not drawing attention to the Old Testament Scriptures for context.

 The Muslims agree with the Jews

 But what is noteworthy is that the Jews, like the Muslims, deny that Jesus is God in flesh.
 Therefore, the Muslims are united with the Jewish people in denying who Jesus claimed to be, the "I am."

 It is not necessary that Jesus say a certain phrase in order for the truth of who He is to be made clear.
 The issue is not if He speaks a certain sentence that we construct in present terms in order to satisfy our theological demands.
 The issue is what did Jesus say in the context and culture of the time in which He spoke.

 Finally, we know that Jesus is God in flesh because the Bible tells us so.